 Compose lets you import both MusicXML and MIDI files from any notation software.
 This includes Finale of course, but also Sibelius, Dorico, Musescore, Noteflight, and hundreds of others.
 Plus, once the music has been imported into Compose, you can edit it any way you wish.

-However, now you can simply export a full score from your music software of choice then import one single file.
-SmartMusic will create parts for your students and will generate minus one accompaniments using sounds from our Garritan sample library.
+What’s more, now you can simply export a single score from your music software of choice – via MusicXML – and Compose will create the individual parts for your students and generate accompaniments using sounds from our Garritan sample library.

-Editing your creations is easy and intuitive.
-A properties panel allows you to edit all clickable objects in the score.
-You can enter notes with a mouse, your computer keyboard, or with a MIDI keyboard.
+You can enter notes using your mouse, computer keyboard, an on-screen keyboard, or using an external MIDI keyboard.
 When using a MIDI keyboard, you can create in step time, or capture a live performance (and choose to use custom quantization to improve your results).

 A properties menu puts articulations and dynamics right at your fingertips, and makes editing your creations easy and intuitive.
 Any music you create or upload music is automatically stored in the cloud, easily accessed via SmartMusic’s Content Manager.

 And of course, everything you produce, from a single line exercise to a full ensemble, can be assigned to your classes with one click.